MiguelMJ/MiguelMJ.github.io/index.md

 layout: main
 ---

-# Home
+# MiguelMJ

-I'm a computer science graduate and programming is my passion.
-I work on open source projects and I write sometimes. *Knowledge only exists if it's shared*.
+*Knowledge only exists if it's shared*.

-## What I do

 I make open source [projects](./projects) to learn, experiment with different techonologies and languages and, if possible, contribute to the community.
-Then, from time to time I also like to write in a [blog](./blog) about things I learn.
-Sometimes I write about other issues outside of the blog, in the [personal](./personal) section.
+Then, from time to time, I also like to write in a [blog](./blog) about things I learn.
+Sometimes I write about other [reflections](./reflections) too.

-## Contact me

-In the [social](./social) section you'll find how to reach me online.
-If you want to report problems with my software, I usually respond faster through an issue in the repository itself.
+Here you'll learn [how to reach me](./social) online.
+However, if you want to report problems with my software, I usually respond faster through an issue in the repository itself.

-## Professional experience

-You will also find my [*curriculum vitae*](/cv) here.
+You will also find my [*curriculum vitae*](/cv) in this site.

-***

 Most of the content of this website is in English, but the professional section and parts of the personal section are in Spanish only.